BNasss/artik-sdk/doc/WEBSOCKET_README.md

 **Parameters**

  - *String*: string containing the current state of the connection.
-**CONNECTED** if the connection was successful, **CLOSED** if it was closed manually or by the remote host.
+**CONNECTED** if the connection was successful, **CLOSED** if it was closed manually or by the remote host or **HANDSHAKE ERROR** if the handshake has failed when SSL/TLS is enabled.

 **Example**